Florida Outdoor Adventures

 How bad are the mosquitos?

 The winter months are the dry season in the Everglades when the insect levels are greatly reduced.
 However, at certain times in camp (warm/humid, dawn/dusk, no wind, near trees) the bugs can be irritating.
 We have both mosquitos and tiny biting gnats called "no-see-ums".
 When we're out kayaking on the open water we never have a problem.
 Also, all our tents have fine no-see-um mesh screens, which assures you of a good nights sleep.
 We also provide a large screened kitchen tent for use during meals.
 We will set up tents away from any trees to catch any breeze which also helps.
 The best way to protect yourself is with a long sleeve shirt, long pants with socks and a head net.
-A skin repellant with 15-30% DEET is effective for mosquitos, although it has limited effectiveness for the no-see-ums.
+A skin repellant with 15-30% DEET is also effective.

 What will the weather be like?